Boyang--Li/hexo_web/source/_posts/Template.md

 ---
-title: test2
+title: template
-date: 2015-03-03 19:25:13
+date: 2001-01-01 19:25:13
 tags: [read, travel, life]
-categories: travel
+categories:
-description: descrip
+description: template
 image:
 ---

-Hello this is the second test
+Hello this is the template for me to generate posts.
 This is the first line.

 ## Title 1 ##